Bromus tectorum: Herbicides

 A majority of research in 2011-2017 has focused on the use of herbicides to control B. tectorum and their effect on native plant communities.
-When using herbicides to suppress winter annual grasses the two most important factors that influence success are application timing and residual soil activity.
-Application timing is split into three main categories: pre-emergence in the fall before Bromus tectorum germinates, early post-emergence in early spring when B. tectorum is a seedling, and late post-emergence in late spring after B. tectorum is mature.
+When using herbicides to suppress winter annual grasses, the two most important factors that influence success are application timing and residual soil activity.
+Application timing is split into three main categories - pre-emergence in the fall before B. tectorum germinates, early postemergence in early spring when B. tectorum is a seedling, and late postemergence in late spring after B. tectorum is mature.

-To be most effective post-emergence application needs to be done as late in the spring as possible to ensure that the herbicide treatment hits the majority of the B. tectorum population.
-However, the late application puts the native perennial vegetation at risk as they may be coming out of dormancy.
+To be most effective, postemergence application needs to be done as late in the spring as possible to ensure that the herbicide treatment hits the majority of the B. tectorum population.
+However, the late application puts the native perennial vegetation at risk, as they may be coming out of dormancy.
 Herbicides with no residual soil activity are not generally used because they are only effective in the year of application.
-If the herbicide has no residual soil activity the herbicide must be applied post-emergence in the early spring, but pre-emergence application is preferred because pre-emergence application is less likely to harm the native vegetation.
+If the herbicide has no residual soil activity, the herbicide must be applied postemergence in the early spring, but pre-emergence application is preferred because it is less likely to harm the native vegetation.

-Studies have suggested that herbicide usage may select for warm season grasses and decrease the abundance of cool season grasses.
-There are five main herbicides used to control B. tectorum: imazapic, rimsulfuron, tebuthiuron, glyphosate, and indaziflam.
-However, the bulk of the recent research has been done on glyphosate, indaziflam, and imazapic.
+Studies have suggested that herbicide usage may select for warm-season grasses and decrease the abundance of cool-season grasses.
+Five main herbicides are used to control B. tectorum - imazapic, rimsulfuron, tebuthiuron, glyphosate, and indaziflam.
+The bulk of the recent research, though, has been done on glyphosate, indaziflam, and imazapic.

-Glyphosate has no residual soil activity and must be used post-emergence, which limits its control of B. tectorum to one year.
-For effective control it must be applied to the same area for more than five years to get ahead of seed production to prevent recolonization.
+Glyphosate has no residual soil activity and must be used postemergence, which limits its control of B. tectorum to one year.
+For effective control, it must be applied to the same area for more than five years to get ahead of seed production to prevent recolonization.
 Imazapic is the herbicide most widely used by land managers for B. tectorum control.
-Of the herbicides listed it is also the most commonly studied.
-Imazapic is preferred because it can be applied both pre and post-emergence, is approved for rangeland use, and has residual soil activity that allows for one to two year control.
+Of the herbicides listed, it is also the most commonly studied.
+Imazapic is preferred because it can be applied both pre- and postemergence, is approved for rangeland use, and has residual soil activity that allows for one- to two-year control.
 Indaziflam is one of the newest herbicides, licensed in 2010.
-It has a residual soil activity of 2–3 years and its also useful against many other invasive grasses.
+It has a residual soil activity of 2–3 years. and it is also useful against many other invasive grasses.
 Not only does it reduce the abundance and biomass of B. tectorum, but it also reduces the highly flammable litter that B. tectorum produces.
-In early trials it has consistently out competed imazapic.
+In early trials, it has consistently outcompeted imazapic.
 As of 2017, indaziflam has not been approved for use outside of residential and commercial properties.